JetBrains/qodana-cli/README.md

       --script string             Override the run scenario (default "default") --send-report               Send the inspection report to Qodana Cloud, requires the '--token' option to be specified -w, --show-report               Serve HTML report on port -d, --source-directory string   Directory inside the project-dir directory must be inspected.
-If not specified, the whole project is inspected.
+If not specified, the whole project is inspected
       --stub-profile string       Absolute path to the fallback profile file.
 This option is applied in case the profile was not specified using any available options
-  -t, --token string              Qodana Cloud token -u, --unveil-problems           Print all found problems by Qodana in the CLI output
+  -t, --token string              Qodana Cloud token -u, --user string               User to run Qodana container as (default: the current user)
 ```

 ### show